|Smoked Mushroom Salad|

 Mushrooms are so delicate that it doesn’t take long to smoke them, once you get smoke going on the grill a half hour should do the trick.
 You don’t even need to break out the real smoker as you will see from the technique we used below.

-This salad would be great paired with a grilled chop, steak or venison as it is a ‘hunter’ type salad with the smokiness, as well as delicate with the wild mixed greens, Gorgonzola and crunchy walnuts flavor combination.
+This salad would be great paired with a fresh crusty sourdough bread for a delicious light dinner.
 You can smoke the mushrooms the day before if you are making this for company, and in fact we recommend that you do so otherwise all your guests may smell of smoke if they hang around the BBQ.

 Smoked Mushroom Salad by Debra Crawford